 Overview

-The project team will continue screening analysis to develop Level 3 alternatives, which will likely be a small handful of concepts, and prepare a report on the planning study findings.
-A final public meeting will be held to present the remaining alternatives and finalize the PEL study.
-These remaining alternatives will be prepared to move into the next step of the environmental approval process, called the National Environmental Policy Act, or NEPA for short.
+The project team is screening Level 3 Alternatives and will prepare an Alternatives Evaluation Report with the publication of the study.
+At the July public meeting, ITD and KMPO will present the remaining alternatives and gather input to finalize the study.
+These remaining alternatives will move to the next step of the environmental review process, called the National Environmental Policy Act, or NEPA.

 Funding

-Currently, funding has been allocated to complete the PEL Study, but the NEPA process and any future construction projects that are recommended out of the study are unfunded.
-ITD may explore options for state, federal, or grant funding available to initiate these projects in the coming years.
-ITD also intends to work closely as a partner with our neighboring local transportation agencies to help support improvements that will serve to enhance connectivity and mobility across the larger regional transportation network.
+Currently, funding has been allocated to complete the transportation study and begin the NEPA review process, but any future recommended construction projects are unfunded.
+ITD and KMPO may explore funding options such as grants to advance these projects in the coming years.
+ITD and KMPO intend to work closely with local transportation agencies to support improvements that will address safety and enhance connectivity and mobility across the larger regional transportation network.
+Detailed information, including materials and resources presented at previous public meetings, is available below.

 Community involvement